 The middle part of Niddastraße, the small dead end street off Karlstraße in the Frankfurt Bahnhofsviertel is not one of the nicest spots in the city – probably just the contrary!
-But the few local shops and businesses (like 25hours Hotel and Chez IMA) are working hard on changing this image and make even this little street worth visiting.
+But the few local shops and businesses (like 25hours Hotel and Bar Shuka) are working hard on changing this image and making even this little street worth visiting.
 I’ve indeed started going there quite often now.

-RUNDGAENGER also offers late evening openings every Thursday, which I feel is the perfect time after work for a walk around through the small, but very fine, new gallery.
-Chat with the gallerists, learn more about the art presented and admire the fancy, modern and reductivist style of the gallery.
+Rundgænger and “Schierke Seinecke” also offer late evening openings every Thursday, which I feel is the perfect time after work for a walk around through the small, but very fine, galleries.
+Chat with the gallerists, learn more about the art presented and admire the fancy, modern and reductivist style of the galleries.